HL7NZ/mws-ig/input/pagecontent/searchCoPaymentCount.md

 #### Overview

-Get the count of co-payment claims for the given NHIs in the PSC year-to-date
+Get the count of co-payments for the given NHIs in the PSC year-to-date
 <div>
-{% include get_copayment_claims.svg %}
+{% include search_copayments.svg %}
 </div>